htwangtw/mindwanderinglabYork/README.md

 	All the tasks I have built since 2015.
 For those built after 2016, there is a very simple structure you can follow and modify.
 	THEY ARE NOT MY ORIGINAL WORK.
+	*For the mind-wandering task, please check the other respository.
 	I will add credits and refernce to each of them soon.

  - custom_modules: